Skip to main content

 Who It’s For:

 If you’re part of the Penn community, this course is for you!
-Whether you’re brand new to mental health conversations or just want a refresher, all Penn students, faculty, and staff are invited to enroll.
+Whether you’re brand new to mental health conversations or just want a refresher, all Penn students, faculty, postdoctoral researchers and scholars, and all staff are invited to enroll.

 When and Where You Can Take It: